oorestisime/oioannou/src/pages/blog/building-subscription-saas-hasura-serverless-auth0.md

 photo: "./img/me.png"
 ---

-During the last month of staying at home and practicing social distancing has given me ample time to play around with Hasura and serverless environments to challenge myself into building a Subscription based application platform using as less backend code as possible.
+The last months of staying at home and practicing social distancing have given me ample time to play around with Hasura and serverless environments to challenge myself into building a Subscription based application platform using as less backend code as possible.
 By backend code I mean the typical CRUD workflow but also auth handling, payments registration, authorization and task handling.

 As i am building this I am documenting the most common issues and architectural challenges I am facing while also providing answers into some of the questions I have been directing at Google or Discord servers!
-This series of articles will be less of a tutorial and more of a public note taking that others can read and build upon.

 ## What I am building

 First thing to get out is a rough idea of what I am building.
-And rough because it could be generic enough to be applied in many scenarios but abstract enough to actually to not relate to an actual product.
+And rough because it could be generic enough to be applied in many scenarios but abstract enough to actually not relate to an actual product.
 A sort of boilerplate or skeleton.

 The whole idea is around users, projects, project members and various project workflows (be it upload files, convert images, exporting projects into something readable).
 A few of the requirements we could setup are: